 We have hereby come to know about various hdfs commands, their respective syntaxes with examples as well.
 We should note kick start any hdfs commands, we need run bin/hdfs script. hdfs is followed by an option known as dfs, which indicates that we are working with the Hadoop distributed file system.
 With the help of the above-mentioned commands, we can negotiate with the HDFS File System.

 This is a guide to Hadoop FS Command.
-Here we discuss the most frequently used HDFS commands.
+Here we have discussed basic, intermediate as well as advanced commands along with tips and tricks to use effectively.
 You may also look at the following article to learn more –